ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 ### CtOrigins

-When we emit a new wanted `FixedRuntimeRep` constraint, we also pass a `CtOrigin` that provides further information about the nature of the check (are checking a function application, a pattern match, ...?).
+When we emit a new wanted `FixedRuntimeRep` constraint, we also pass a `CtOrigin` that provides further information about the nature of the check (are we checking a function application, a pattern match, ...?).
 When the error is reported, this further information will be supplied to the user.

 ### Don't suggest "add FixedRuntimeRep"